tomp332/password-cracker-master/README.md

 and obtains tasks for brute forcing.</p>
 All tasks are managed through the **master server** and are uploaded via API, which will be explained in the next section.

+### Process

+<p> Each minion task that is received from the master server, includes a range of passwords to try and crack with, </p>
+<p> along with the hashed password that needs to be cracked. </p>

+<p> As soon as the minion finishes or was able to crack a certain password, </p>
+<p> it notifies the master server leading to the next password that needs to be cracked or to finish the process </p>

 ### Run

 *Make sure the master server is up and running for this, otherwise the minion will not start.*